Johnson Astills Solicitors Banner Image

 A Sibling Assessment Form is attached to this article to give you a better understanding of the types of things that the assessor will look at when assessing sibling’s attachment.

-Here at Emery Johnson Astills, we have extensive experience in advising and assisting parents at all stages of involvement with the Local Authority including Child Protection Conferences, Pre-Proceedings meetings and during Care Proceedings.
+Here at Johnson Astills, we have extensive experience in advising and assisting parents at all stages of involvement with the Local Authority including Child Protection Conferences, Pre-Proceedings meetings and during Care Proceedings.

-Should you require representation at Court or need advice at the stage of conferences then please contact Emery Johnson Astills at either our Leicester Office on 0116 2554855 or our Loughborough Office on 01509 610312 and ask for a member of the Care Team so that we can advise you accordingly.
+Should you require representation at Court or need advice at the stage of conferences then please contact Johnson Astills at either our Leicester Office on 0116 2554855 or our Loughborough Office on 01509 610312 and ask for a member of the Care Team so that we can advise you accordingly.
 Alternatively please email us on careteam@johnsonastills.com and a member of or team will be happy to assist you.